Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 1. The new syntax is quite verbose, and cannot be controlled centrally.
 For users with a large set of files, picking up the latest version of `az` will require modifying every single file.
 1. The aliasing (assuming that the last segment of the registry namespace == the provider name) & versioning (having an `@` character instead of a `:` which is familiar to module users) behavior of the new syntax can be confusing.
-1. Its deceiving and confusing to allow `sys` to have a pinned versionis fixed version `1.0.0` - this **should** imply that there are no changes between Bicep versions, which isn't realistic.
+1. Its deceiving and confusing to allow `sys` to have a pinned version fixed to `1.0.0` - this **should** imply that there are no changes between Bicep versions, which isn't realistic.

 - It's an "either/or" - either users follow the current behavior (`az` imported by default) **or** they're using the new syntax.
 We don't have a plan for how to combine the two.
 - With [Radius](https://github.com/radius-project/radius), it's conceivable that we may want users to **not** have `az` imported by default.